 To be your one-stop shop for all things digital.

-1980’s: I was born on 22 June 1981 in Port Elizabeth, South Africa, and ever since I was a kid, computers, games, and technology have always been a part of my life.
-My first computer was a really crappy monochrome (green screen) IBM.
-I used it mostly for playing games and printing black and white mother’s day cards on one of those really quiet dot-matrix printers.
+1980’s: I was born on June 22, 1981, in Port Elizabeth, South Africa, and computers, games, and technology have always been a part of my life since I was a child.
+My first computer was a dreadful monochrome (green screen) IBM.
+I mostly used it to play games and print black and white mother’s day cards on one of those super-quiet dot-matrix printers.

-1990’s: While I was in high school in the mid 90’s I learned a lot about this new thing called The Internet.
-I started hanging out (and eventually working for) an Internet Café over the weekends.
-Mostly playing LAN games and chatting (aka IRC), but also learning about how this “internet thing” works.
+1990’s: In the mid-1990s, when I was in high school, I learned a lot about this new thing called the Internet.
+On weekends, I began hanging out (and eventually working for) an Internet Café.
+I mostly spend my time playing LAN games and chatting (via IRC), but also learning about how the internet works.

 2000’s: When I graduated from high school in 1999, my interest in computers led me to work for a computer training company (where I had previously attended).I was thrown in the deep end, finishing courses just days before while writing exams on the courses I was teaching.
 I received numerous certifications in programming, networking, and web development, but it wasn’t until the age of 22 that I discovered my creative side with graphic design software like Photoshop and 3D Studio Max (Which totally blew my mind and derailed my 4 years of studying programming & networking).
 I eventually began teaching graphic design, web design, and video editing at various computer training institutes until I was 24 years old.
 Using what I’d learned, I then began officially freelancing my skills to businesses for the next few years.

-2010: At 29, I landed in the South African film industry, doing a number of different jobs from creating and designing movie posters, proposals, presentations, video editing, and a number of all things digital related.
+2010: At 29, I began working in the South African film industry, creating and designing movie posters, proposals, presentations, video editing, and a variety of other digital-related tasks.